The OmniaDrop comes in four different versions.

 The second version is a Prusa Edition which was developed to be a drop-in replacement for a standard Prusa i3 printer.

-The third option is the Ender 3 Edition which was designed by Elia Palme to be directly mounted on the X-carriage of the Ender 3.
+The fourth Version is the Ender 3 Edition which was designed by Elia Palme to be directly mounted on the X-carriage of the Ender 3, Ender 3 Pro and Ender 3 V2.

 The fourth option has three internal threads that are 34 mm spaced apart equivalent to the Hemera Mounting option.